wangjunlem/msianspr-covid-faq/non-pca-sg-to-my.md

 You should make arrangements to travel home on your own, if possible.

-If you have difficulties travelling home on your own, your family will have to apply for a movement permit using the [MCO / PKP][Movement Permit MCO] or [CMCO / PKPB][Movement Permit CMCO] forms.
-Physical copies of the form are available at the nearest police station, or can be printed using the above links.
+If you have difficulties travelling home on your own, your family will have to apply for a movement permit using the [CMCO / PKPB][Movement Permit CMCO] form.
+Physical copies of the form are available at the nearest police station, or can be printed using the above link.

 Please send to your friends/relatives photos of these documents to support the movement permit application: